AdamPaternostro/Azure-Big-Data-and-Machine-Learning-Architecture/README.md

 A ready to use architecture for processing data and performing machine learning in Azure

+## How to run

+### Cloning
+- Fork this Repo to a GitHub account
+- Clone your fork to your local computer
+- Fork the https://github.com/AdamPaternostro/Azure-Big-Data-and-Machine-Learning-Architecture-ADF to a GitHub account

+### Deploying the ARM templates
+You should run the templates in the nested folder from your computer.
+This is the easiest way to debug.
+You can run each step one by one.
+The master linked template at the root folder is okay to run once you have run each step by step and verified.

+- Follow the Readme in the Nested folder
+   - Change each local.parameters.xxxxx.json files
+   - Run each step one by one in the Readme

+- If running the global template at the root
+   - Change the azuredeploy.parameters.json
+   - Check everything back into GitHub.
+This assumes you have a public repo (if you want to secure your repo you need to implement this: https://github.com/AdamPaternostro/GitHub-Azure-Function-Proxy-for-ARM-Template)
+   - Deploy by using the Readme.md at the root

+### Configure Security
+- Run the InitializationScript.ps1 script (you should run step by step by hand)

+### Copy Sample Data
+- Open the data factory
+- Authorize Azure to talk to your GitHub
+- Run the pipeline: CopySampleDWDataToDataLake

 ### ARM Templates
 - DONE: Storage (landing, machine learning, functionapp)
 - DONE: Data Factory